 The market for these PCSK9 inhibitors may be at least $10 billion, Adnan Butt, an analyst with RBC Capital Markets in San Francisco, said in an e-mail last week.
 In the U.S. about 1 million can’t take statins because of side effects such as muscle soreness, he said.

-Pfizer (PFE) today also released data on its PCSK9 inhibitor, RN 316, showing the drug at its highest dose lowered bad cholesterol in patients on statins by 80 percent after their first treatment.
+Pfizer (PFE:US) today also released data on its PCSK9 inhibitor, RN 316, showing the drug at its highest dose lowered bad cholesterol in patients on statins by 80 percent after their first treatment.
 Cholesterol fell so low for some in the 135- person study, they weren’t eligible to get a second dose, said Barry Gumbiner, lead researcher on the medicine for New York- based Pfizer, the world’s largest drugmaker.

 At the end of the 12-week study, those getting the highest dose had a decline in LDL of 56 percent.
 Pfizer didn’t see any unusual safety signals, Gumbiner said.